 3 Administrations with existing regulations prior to WRC-03 may exercise some flexibility in determining transmitter power limits.

+4 In this context “indoor only” should be considered as “no fixed outdoor usage” to allow for accidental outdoor usage by mobile terminals.

 For instance, in case the Region 1 BSS pfd level produced in the Region 2 territory is limited by the value −158.2 dBW/m2/27 MHz (−186.5 dB(W/(m2 · 40 kHz)) (see Annex 4), the Region 2 FSS protection will be guaranteed even at orbital separations less than 0.054 degrees.